Therapy for Moms Who Are Nurses, Doctors, and Healthcare Professionals

 You’re adjusting to one of the biggest transitions of your life.

-I can help you find steadiness in a season of constant change.
+I can help you find steadiness in the middle of constant change.

-Being a healthcare professional and a new mom comes with a unique kind of pressure.
 The responsibility.
 The long hours.
 The emotional load.
-The expectation that you’ll just push through.
+The expectation that you'll just push through, at work and at home.

-I provide therapy for healthcare worker moms who are navigating postpartum anxiety, burnout, identity shifts, and the emotional demands of both motherhood and medicine.
+I provide therapy for healthcare worker moms navigating postpartum anxiety, burnout, identity shifts, and the emotional demands of both motherhood and medicine.

 I can help you: